-- 15.4 A candidate for a research degree must provide a permanently bound final version of the thesis (adhering to the formatting in section 15.3) together with an electronic copy within one month following either successful examination or after receiving confirmation in writing of their award after satisfactory completion of required amendments. - 15.5 Electronic copies will be published on the University's repository site.

-15.6 Any copies of the thesis (bound or electronic) submitted to the University remain the property of the University.
+- 15.4 A candidate for a research degree must provide a final electronic version of the thesis (adhering to the formatting in section 15.3) within one month following either successful examination or after receiving confirmation in writing of their award after satisfactory completion of required amendments. - 15.5 The final electronic version of the thesis will be published on the University's repository site. - 15.6 Any copies of the thesis submitted to the University remain the property of the University.